 These are some of the typical ingredients you can expect to be using in the easy pumpkin recipes below.

 - Pumpkin Puree (canned, or make homemade pumpkin puree)

 - Pumpkin Seeds

-- Pumpkin Pie Filling
+- Pumpkin Pie Filling (different than puree)

 - Pumpkin Whipped Cream